corpunWorld Corporal Punishment Research

 See Country files.

-flag ST VINCENT & THE GRENADINES (these external links will open in a new window)
+St Vincent flag ST VINCENT & THE GRENADINES

 blob More information and links for School CP in St Vincent and the Grenadines: see Country files.

-Contains an ambiguous sentence which might mean that CP in schools has been abolished, or only that the government is committed to doing so.
+This 2002 report contains an ambiguous sentence which might mean that CP in schools had been abolished in the Seychelles, or only that the government was committed to doing so.

 Includes a reminiscence from the 1960s, when discipline was very strict (actually it still is): "The caning left marks on their bums for years"!
 No doubt this is an exaggeration.
 The author (pictured right) does not tell us whether he received it himself.